Katharine McPhee Has Racy Bachelorette Party With Strippers Ahead Of Wedding To David Foster

 McPhee posted to her Instagram story to tell fans she “casually walked off stage” and was still dressed in her costume from the show when she realized she was the guest of honor at a party that featured balloons spelling out “Bride to Be” above a fireplace.

-The star, who accepted the proposal from her 69-year old fiancé last summer in Italy, was treated to a dance from a male stripper dressed as a fireman as part of her bachelorette blindside.
+The star, who accepted the proposal from her 69-year-old fiancé last summer in Italy, was treated to a dance from a male stripper dressed as a fireman as part of her bachelorette blindside.
 Entertainment Tonight notes that the exotic dancer later wore a mask featuring McPhee’s fiancé David Foster’s face.

 “Not your average backstage meet & greet,” McPhee joked of her stripper dance on her Instagram story.

-Katharine McPhee later trader her Waitress costume for a white bridal veil as she downed shots and glasses of champagne with her friends.
+Katharine McPhee later traded her Waitress costume for a white bridal veil as she downed shots and glasses of champagne with her friends.

 After her bachelorette party, McPhee posted a photo of herself in Spanx and a bra while still sipping champagne.
 The America Idol alum thanked her friends and the Waitress cast and crew for making her “such a happy lady.”